preciofishbone/OmniaDocsG2/pages/edit-permissions/index.rst

 Omnia works with inheritance, just as Sharepoint does, so the first thing you have to do is:

-4. Click to break permission inheritance
+4. Click to break permission inheritance.

 .. image:: page-select-permissions-inheritance.png

 You can now set the following permissions, for this page and all sub pages:

 + **Editor**: Can create, delete and move pages and nodes, can use both Design mode and Write mode and can edit permissions here.
-+ **Author**: Can create pages and can use Write mode.
++ **Author**: Can create pages and can use Write mode to edit contents in some blocks.

-**Note!** Page Collection administrators and Publishing App administrators are always permitted to edit pages (Eitor permissions) but it's not set up automatically, so these administrators must open the permissions as described here, and add themselves to the list, if the should work with pages.
+**Note!** Page Collection administrators and Publishing App administrators are always permitted to work with pages (Editor permissions).
+They don't need to be added here.

-Editor permissions must be set but not necessarily Author permissions.
-It's up to the specific Omnia implementation to decide.

 5. To add an Editor or an Author, just open the list en select the user.